 Many people may also need to take medicine to control their blood pressure.

 Quitting smoking is the single best change you can make for your health.
 Talk to your family doctor about how to quit and stay tobacco-free.
-If you live with a smoker, breathing his or her smoke can also affect your health.
+If you live with a smoker, breathing their smoke can also affect your health.
 Encourage the smoker to quit.

 A healthy diet includes vegetables, fruits, lean meats, fish, beans, whole grains, and healthy fats.
 Limit the amount of processed foods (such as hot dogs), white flour (such as crackers and white bread), and sweet or sugary foods (such as soda and dessert foods) you eat.
 You may also need to avoid foods that are high in sodium, which can increase blood pressure.
 Sodium is found in table salt and many prepared foods, especially canned foods.